A multiscale and multicriteria Generative Adversarial Network to synthesize 1-dimensional turbulent fields: Results with GAN and Wasserstein GAN models

-Figure~\ref{fig:PDFBasic} presents the logarithm of the PDF of the standardized and centered increments of the GAN, WGAN and Modane velocity fields.
-Again, the stochastic field generated with the WGAN model presents PDFs with shapes very different from Modane while the shapes of the PDFs of the field generated with the classical GAN are visually very similar.
-However even for the GAN field, figure~\ref{fig:StrucBasic} quantifies the strong differences between the shapes of the PDFs of Modane and the classical GAN field.
+Figure~\ref{fig:PDFBasic} presents the logarithm of the PDF of the standardized and centered increments of the GAN, WGAN, GAN-Turb and Modane velocity fields.
+On the one hand, the stochastic field generated with the WGAN model presents PDFs with shapes that are very different from Modane.
+On the other hand, the shapes of the PDFs of the field generated with the classical GAN are visually very similar to Modane.
+However, even for the GAN field, figure~\ref{fig:StrucBasic} quantifies the strong differences between the PDFs of Modane and the classical GAN field.
+This is specially true for the evolution of the variances of the increments, illustrated by $\log(S_2(l))$, which are not visible in~\ref{fig:PDFBasic}.
+To complete the study of PDFs, figure~\ref{fig:Hell} shows the Jeffreys distance $\mathcal{J}$, as defined in~\cite{Chung1989}, between the PDFs of several standardized increments of Modane and GAN (green), WGAN (magenta) and GAN-Turb (black) fields.
+The size of the increments ranges from the dissipative to the integral domain.

-Figure~\ref{fig:scalingBasic} shows the behavior of the scaling function $\zeta_p$ in function of $p$ for the Modane (blue), GAN (green) and WGAN (magenta) field, and provides a clear illustration of the absence of physical sens of the generated fields.
+Figure~\ref{fig:scalingBasic} shows the behavior of the scaling function $\zeta_p$ in function of $p$ for the Modane (blue), GAN (green), WGAN (magenta) and GAN-Turb (black) field, and provides a clear illustration of the absence of physical sens of the fields generated with GAN and WGAN.
 As said in section~\ref{sec:turb}, $\zeta_3$ must be equal to $1$ for turbulence, and this is not the case for either the classical GAN or the WGAN.

 So, we conclude that our GAN-Turb model outperforms state of the art ones, and generates a physical stochastic field with turbulent statistics.